MatusOllah/gophengine/README.md

 **GophEngine** (short for "Gopher Engine") is a Go port of **Friday Night Funkin'** (a popular FOSS rhythm game) with improvements, bringing new features, performance enhancements, and a cleaner experience.
 Built from the ground up in **Go and Ebitengine**, GophEngine aims to provide an easy-to-use modding framework and foster a supportive community for FNF fans.

 > [!NOTE]
 > This is not the vanilla game.
-This is a fan-made remake of the original game and is not affiliated with or endorsed by the Funkin' Crew or Newgrounds.
+This is a **fan-made remake** of the original game and is **not affiliated with or endorsed by Funkin' Crew Inc. or Newgrounds**.
 > Think of GophEngine as to FNF what Black Mesa is to Half-Life - a fan-made remake and improvement, built from the ground up.
+>
+> This project is intended for **personal and educational use only**.
+> Several parts of the original game have been **intentionally removed or modified** to align with a more inclusive and family-friendly experience (e.g. Week 3, Week 5, Week 7, Weekend 1, Lemon Demon tracks).

 ## Why?